Prior experience, education to figure in revised IVCC nursing admissions policy

 Now, applicants can document full- and part-time work in the health care field within at least the past year as a certified nursing assistant, patient care technician, medical assistant, emergency medical technician, phlebotomist, respiratory therapist, radiation tech, lab tech, surgical tech, dental assisting/hygiene, physical therapy assistant, pharmacy tech, EKG tech or home health aide.

-Additional education – such as master’s or bachelor’s degrees in a related field, an associate degree or paramedic certification – also will be weighed.
+Additional education – such as master’s or bachelor’s degrees in a related field, an associate degree or a paramedic certification – also will be weighed.
 Because a certified nursing assistant certification remains a fundamental requirement for admission, it won’t count as previous education but will count as work experience if the applicant still is active.

 Grades in core courses such as English composition, anatomy and physiology, microbiology, nutrition, and human growth and development, and the score from the program entrance exam (known as the HESI), remain the largest chunk of the admissions index score.
 The top 48 scorers are admitted to the associate degree program, and the next 16 scorers make it into the LPN certificate program.